 Students may be required to account for irregularity in attendance, either by oral or written explanation to their instructor.
-Students absent from classes more than two consecutive classes for illness should provide medical documentation to the Health Services office.
+Students absent from classes more than three days for illness should provide medical documentation to the Student Life Office.

 Students who expect to be absent from class for five days overall should notify their professor and the Student Life Office promptly.